 However, all of this happens at the quantum level.
 The scientists and thinkers in What the Bleep argue that this applies on a macro level as well (our everyday reality).
 And, the ability to determine how the wave function collapses comes from human consciousness.

 Here’s an example.
 You want a particular outcome.
-All the outcomes exist in superposition to each other.
+All the outcomes exist in superposition to each other (i.e. at the same time).
 If you want your result to happen, through positive thought and other techniques, it’s possible (even if not completely likely) that you can influence the outcome to achieve your result through your mind.

 This belief is very controversial, but the movie does a nice job of showing how it could very well be possible.
 Distinguished scientists like Amit Goswami and Candace Pert are included along with other experts like Dr. Jeffrey Satinover and Lynne McTaggart.
 They all do a good job of explaining how science at least allows the possibility of manipulating objective reality.

 Perhaps the most fascinating aspect of the film (present in the later editions) is the work of Dr. Fred Alan Wolf.
-His commentary and Dr. Quantum cartoons do a fine job of explaining the famous double slit experiment (one of the most revolutionary observations I’ve ever read about; video of cartoon is below) and other mind boggling aspects of quantum physics.
+His commentary and Dr. Quantum cartoons do a fine job of explaining the famous double slit experiment (one of the most revolutionary observations) and other mind boggling aspects of quantum physics.

 I’m not going to get mired down in the scientific debates surrounding the specifics.
 We do know that the mind is very mysterious and that we have harnessed very little of its power.
 We also know that certain phenomena (premonitions, psychic events, etc.) exist, even if they’re misunderstood and abused by charlatans.
 What the Bleep at least explores these topics and tries to find answers.